GitHooksDotIO/githooks-io-service/Roadmap.md

 ### GitHook: Pull Request Cleaner
 When a PR is opened, merge all commits into one.

-### GitHook: Delete Merged Branches
-When a PR is merged, the merged branch is automatically deleted.

 ### GitHook: Automated Tagging
 Given a filename and property (e.g. `package.json` and `version`), whenever the version number changes, a tag is automatically created.